-The Council does business with many suppliers in delivering its objectives.
+The council does business with many suppliers in delivering its objectives.

 Transparency and fair competition

-The Council does business with many suppliers in delivering its objectives.
 The things we buy can be classified in three main ways – goods, services and works.
 In doing so we are committed to transparency, equality and an approach which encourages fair competition.
 As a public sector organisation we hold integrity and ethical commissioning and procurement in the highest of regard.
 Public bodies also have to comply with lots of legal and regulatory demands, including those required as part of the European Union.

 Get registered on The Chest – our digital contracting tool

 This page is designed to help all stakeholders including suppliers and businesses to engage with the Council in its tendering and contractual procedures.
 A key element of how we do business is through use of our online portal The Chest.
 It is really important that business use this system and it is also the system used by all of the local authorities in the North West of England, so if you register you can receive advert alerts for upcoming contracts, and specify the types of goods and services you are interested in supplying.
-It’s easy to register and simple to use, but if you are finding trouble using the Chest, you can contact the Procurement Team and one of our expert advisors will help you.
+It’s easy to register and simple to use, but if you are finding trouble using The Chest, you can contact the Procurement Team and one of our expert advisors will help you.